 American Express (Amex) Serve cards are prepaid debit cards with fee waivers, no credit checks, and online account access.
 With FDIC coverage and additional features that help you manage your finances, one of the three available Serve cards can essentially replace a checking account at traditional brick-and-mortar banks.
 You can use a Serve card to make purchases using funds that you load into your account, and since you're spending your own money, you won't rack up debt or overdraft fees.

 Benefits of the Cards

 An FDIC-insured Serve account lets you do a lot more than just make purchases, it also comes with free ATM withdrawals at more than 30,000 MoneyPass ATM locations, free online bill pay, and instant cash transfers.
 A Serve card also offers free early direct deposit.
-If your employer submits payroll information early enough, Amex may credit your account 1–2 days before your scheduled payment date—giving you a few extra days to draw upon your funds.
+If your employer submits payroll information early enough, Amex may credit your account one to two days before your scheduled payment date—giving you a few extra days to draw upon your funds.

 If somebody pays you with a check, you can deposit those funds to your Serve account directly from your mobile device.
 There's no need to make a trip to the bank or ATM.
 You can also set up direct deposit, which automates the process entirely and helps you minimize fees.
 When you need cash, you can withdraw large sums at Walmart locations and get more cash than most ATMs allow in one transaction.
 You can also send funds for somebody else to pick up your money at their local Walmart, but fees will be applied for cash pickups.